 As noted above, each EB-5 project is different, and no universal solution fits all projects.
 However, the procedure for assembling a comprehensive and USCIS-compliant set of documents for any EB-5 project is essentially the same.

-Step 1: Determine TEA Qualification: Since the primary motivation of most EB-5 investors is to receive U.S. green cards—not necessarily to achieve a high return on their investment—the overwhelming majority of investors prefer to invest the minimum amount of $500,000 in an EB-5 investment project as opposed to $1 million for projects not located in a Targeted Employment Area.
+Step 1: Determine TEA qualification.
+Since the primary motivation of most EB-5 investors is to receive U.S. green cards—not necessarily to achieve a high return on their investment—the overwhelming majority of investors prefer to invest the minimum amount of $900,000 in an EB-5 investment project as opposed to $1.8 million for projects not located in a TEA.
 Therefore, selecting a project located within a TEA is critical in the marketplace today.
 TEAs are designated areas either located in (i) high unemployment areas with at least 150% of the national average unemployment rate or (ii) rural areas.

-Step 3: Determine Target EB-5 Capital Raise: Once the total number of potential jobs has been determined, that number can be divided by 10 and then multiplied by $500K (for EB-5 projects located in TEAs) or $1M (for EB-5 projects not located in TEAs).
-For example, if a project is located in a TEA and creates 320 jobs, the project can support a maximum of 32 investors (who each invest $500K) or a total of $16M in EB-5 capital investment.
-The math is relatively simple: 320 jobs created / 10 jobs required per investor = 32 investors * $500K per investor = $16M in total EB-5 capital investment.
-In this example, the target project can support a total of 32 investors who will all initially receive temporary and eventually permanent green cards, assuming that the project actually does create the required 320 jobs.
+Step 3: Determine target EB-5 capital raise.
+Once the total number of potential jobs has been determined, that number can be divided by 10 and then multiplied by $900,000 (for EB-5 projects located in TEAs) or $1.8 million (for EB-5 projects not located in TEAs).
+For example, if a project is located in a TEA and creates 180 jobs, the project can support a maximum of 18 investors (who each invest $900,000) or a total of $16.2 million in EB-5 capital investment.
+The math is relatively simple: 180 jobs created / 10 jobs required per investor = 18 investors x $900,000 per investor = $16.2 million in total EB-5 capital investment.
+In this example, the target project can support a total of 18 investors who will all initially receive temporary and eventually permanent green cards, assuming that the project actually does create the required 180 jobs.

-So what does all this mean for determining the EB-5 capital raise for a project today?
+So, what does all this mean for determining the EB-5 capital raise for a project today?
 EB-5 investors are very sensitive to receiving their permanent green cards and successfully demonstrating the required job creation.
-Therefore, in today’s market, EB-5 projects should have a “job cushion” of at least 20%.
-It is important to note that there is no restriction on the maximum amount of “job cushion” a project can have.
-A large project with a small percentage of EB-5 capital could have a “job cushion” in excess of 300%, which significantly reduces the immigration risk for any EB-5 investors since the project would have to go terribly wrong for the required number of jobs not to be reached.
+Therefore, in today’s market, EB-5 projects should have a job cushion of at least 20%.
+There is no restriction on the maximum amount of job cushion a project can have.
+A large project with a small percentage of EB-5 capital could have a job cushion in excess of 300%, which significantly reduces the immigration risk for any EB-5 investors since the project would have to go terribly wrong for the required number of jobs not to be reached.

-Step 5: Marketing the EB-5 Project to Investors: Once the escrow account has been opened, the NCE can begin to subscribe investors to the EB-5 project offering.
-At this point, the project sponsor has several options for successfully marketing the project to EB-5 investors: (i) direct marketing by the sponsor to investors overseas, (ii) hire a registered U.S. broker dealer to manage the EB-5 capital raise, and (iii) work with foreign immigration/migration firms overseas in China and other countries that specialize in placing investors in EB-5 projects.
-Most EB-5 projects are presented and sold to investors in an informational seminar format, and so it is important to develop a detailed set of attractive marketing materials (brochure/video/executive summary) and have them translated into the local language.
+Step 5: Marketing the EB-5 project to investors.
+Once the escrow account has been opened, the NCE can begin to subscribe investors to the EB-5 project offering.
+At this point, the project sponsor has several options for successfully marketing the project to EB-5 investors: (i) engage in direct marketing to investors overseas, (ii) hire a registered U.S. broker dealer to manage the EB-5 capital raised, and (iii) work with foreign immigration/migration firms overseas in China and other countries that specialize in placing investors in EB-5 projects.
+Most EB-5 projects are presented and sold to investors in an informational seminar format, so it is important to develop a detailed set of attractive marketing materials (brochure/video/executive summary) and have them translated into the local language.
 Typically, a representative of the NCE will attend these seminars to present the EB-5 project, speak with investors, and answer questions.

-Step 7: Release of EB-5 Capital from Project Escrow Account: Each EB-5 project will decide on its own escrow release structure, which determines when the investors’ EB-5 capital will be available to the NCE to invest in the Job Creating Enterprise.
-Some EB-5 project sponsors choose to have investor capital released from escrow and available for investment upon submission of the investors’ I-526 immigration petitions to USCIS.
+Step 7: Release of EB-5 capital from project escrow account.
+Each EB-5 project will decide on its own escrow release structure, which determines when the investors’ EB-5 capital will be available to the NCE to invest in the JCE.
+Some EB-5 project sponsors choose to have investor capital released from escrow and available for investment upon submission of the investors’ I-526 immigration petitions to the USCIS.
 Other EB-5 project sponsors are more conservative and choose to have capital released from escrow upon the approval of each individual EB-5 investor.
-This more conservative structure provides investors with confidence in the subscription process and that USCIS will approve their application for a temporary green card before their investment capital enters the EB-5 project.
+This more conservative structure provides investors with confidence in the subscription process and that the USCIS will approve their application for a temporary green card before their investment capital enters the EB-5 project.

 Common Mistakes to Avoid